One Night in an Empty Office with My Married Boss Destroyed the Career I Had Dreamed of My Whole Life.

 I couldn’t sit back and went looking for who had done it.
 I checked the Slack timestamps and found the original file, hidden in a shared folder called “PROJECT X.” It was a folder full of photos of me: walking to my boss’s car, smiling at my boss, standing next to my boss.
 Someone was following me like prey!!!

 I ran to HR.
 My voice cracked, I gasped for air.
-I showed her the condoms, the photos, and the notes.
+I showed her the protection, the photos, and the notes.
 She didn’t even look up from the screen.
 “You’re being sensitive,” she said.
 Her voice was even.
 “This is a high-pressure environment.
 People joke.

 Maybe if you hadn’t stayed up so late, there wouldn’t be anything to take pictures of.”
 “I’m sorry you feel that way,” she added.
-An empty, disgusting apology that felt like a slap in the face.
+An empty, gross apology that felt like a slap in the face.
 “But let’s not make a scene.”

 They were trying to buy my silence with a career I no longer wanted.
 Then my phone rang.
 It was a hidden number.
 I picked it up and froze—it was his wife.